bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 .then(json => console.log(json));
 ```

-In addition to using `fetch()`, there's a other ways to query the API:
+In addition to using `fetch()`, there is another way to query the API:
 * **Using [Apollo Client](https://www.apollographql.com/docs/react/)** - Apollo is a popular GraphQL client that's easy to use in BigCommerce themes.
 For a quick example of adding Apollo Client to cornerstone, checkout this [Cornerstone commit](https://github.com/bigcommerce/cornerstone/commit/508feeb1b00d2bb2940771e5e91250a08b6be4d9) on GitHub.
 * **Using any GraphQL Client** - GraphQL is a standard with client libraries in many languages, so feel free to explore your options.